paulkernfeld/burnie/README.md

 var Node = require('webcoin').Node
 var Burnie = require('burnie')

+// Start downloading at the beginning of time.
+By default webcoin will use
+// a checkpoint which might not work for our purposes.
+// This is a gross hack.
+require('webcoin').constants.checkpoints = {}

 // We need to pass in a node
 var node = new Node({
   network: Networks.livenet,